 PubSub+ Cloud can now be purchased through the AWS Marketplace.

 Customers of AWS can leverage the AWS credits they have to buy PubSub+ Cloud services.
 Customers can also contact Solace to tailor services and offers.

 Managing PubSub+ Cloud Services Now More Firewall Friendly for Customer-Controlled Private Cloud Deployments

 PubSub+ Cloudevent broker services are managed and maintained as a SaaS by collecting and monitoring key broker system metrics and logs.
 For customers who have deployed any event broker services in their own private network or datacenter, this traffic can now be proxied through a small set of known IP addresses, making it easier to securely pass through corporate firewalls and reduce impact on their security position.
-Customers who want to take advantage of this optional feature can enable it through the console by following the guidance provided in Considerations for Choosing Direct Connection or Proxy Mode.
+Customers who want to take advantage of this optional feature can enable it through the console by following the guidance provided in Monitoring Traffic for Customer-Controlled Regions.

 Choosing Broker Version in PubSub+ Cloud